Saturation and multifractality of Lagrangian and Eulerian scaling exponents in 3D isotropic turbulence

-Using K41, one obtains $\zeta_p^L=p/2$ \cite{MY.II}; but, experimental and numerical studies once again show nonlinear deviations from that prediction \cite{Sawford03, mordant2004, Xu06, sawford15}.
-Attempts have been made \cite{borgas93, biferale2004, arneodo} to quantify these deviation in terms of Eulerian intermittency, but they remain challenging for at least two reasons.
-First, the temporal scaling range in turbulence is substantially more restrictive than spatial scaling range \cite{MY.II, Frisch95}, making it very difficult to extract robust values of the Lagrangian scaling exponents.
-Second, past attempts have overwhelmingly focused on characterizing Lagrangian intermittency from Eulerian longitudinal intermittency, with the expectation that longitudinal and transverse exponents should be identical, which is clearly not the case \cite{dhruva97,chen97,iyer20}.
+Using K41, one obtains $\zeta_p^L=p/2$ \cite{MY.II}; but, experimental and numerical studies again show nonlinear deviations from this prediction \cite{Sawford03, mordant2004, Xu06, sawford15}.
+Several attempts have been made \cite{borgas93, biferale2004, arneodo} to quantify these deviations in terms of Eulerian intermittency, but they remain deficient for at least two reasons.
+First, the temporal scaling range in turbulence is substantially more restrictive than spatial scaling range \cite{MY.II, Frisch95}, making it difficult to robustly extract the Lagrangian scaling exponents.
+Second, past attempts have overwhelmingly focused on characterizing Lagrangian intermittency from longitudinal Eulerian intermittency, assuming that longitudinal and transverse exponents are identical, despite counter-evidence \cite{dhruva97, chen97, gl97, shen02, gotoh02, grauer2012}.

 In this Letter, presenting new data from direct numerical simulations (DNS) of isotropic turbulence at higher Reynolds numbers, we address both these challenges.
 We extract both Lagrangian and Eulerian scaling exponents.
-Our Eulerian results reaffirm the recent results of \cite{iyer20}.
-We then demonstrate an excellent correspondence between Lagrangian exponents and transverse Eulerian exponents, using as basis the same multifractal spectrum for both; this is different from the multifractal spectrum for longitudinal exponents, whose use in the past has failed to explain Lagrangian intermittency \cite{Sawford03, mordant2004, Xu06, sawford15, BS_PRL_2022}).
+Our Eulerian results reaffirm recent results \cite{iyer20}.
+We then demonstrate an excellent correspondence between Lagrangian exponents and transverse Eulerian exponents, using as basis the same multifractal spectrum; this is different from the multifractal spectrum for longitudinal exponents, whose use in the past has failed to explain Lagrangian intermittency \cite{BS_PRL_2022, Sawford03, mordant2004, Xu06, sawford15}).